pashmaklang/pashmak/doc/00_basics/01_basics.md

 ### how it works?

-First, we go through pashmak syntax structure.
+First, we go through Pashmak syntax structure.
-The base structure of pashmak syntax is this:
+The base structure of Pashmak syntax is this:

 ```bash
 <command> [arguments]